Introduction

 Background

 Lithuanian lands were united in 1236.
-Over the next century, Lithuania extended its territory to include most of present-day Belarus and Ukraine.
-By the end of the 14th century, Lithuania was the largest state in Europe.
-The USSR annexed Lithuania in 1940.
-In 1990, Lithuania became the first of the Soviet republics to declare its independence.
+Over the next century, through alliances and conquest, Lithuania extended its territory to include most of present-day Belarus and Ukraine.
+By the end of the 14th century Lithuania was the largest state in Europe.
+Lithuania was annexed by the USSR in 1940.
+On 11 March 1990, Lithuania became the first of the Soviet republics to declare its independence.

 Geography